-A recent review by Mark S. Freedman, MD, in the journal Neurology, summarized the positive long-term data for Avonex®, Betaseron®, Extavia®, Rebif®, and Copaxone®.
-These are the five FDAapproved drugs given via self-injection for the long-term treatment of MS. All five drugs (given individually, not in combination) reduce the frequency and severity of relapses.
-They also show that long-term treatment improves outcomes by delaying the time to significant disease progression.
+A recent review by Mark S. Freedman, MD, in the journal Neurology1, summarized the positive long-term data for Avonex[®], Betaseron[®], Extavia[®], Rebif[®], and Copaxone[®].
+These are the five FDA-approved drugs given via self-injection for the long-term treatment of MS. All five drugs (given individually, not in combination) reduce the frequency and severity of relapses.
+They also show that longterm treatment improves outcomes by delaying the time to significant disease progression.
 In addition, treatment begun early in the disease process is correlated with optimal outcomes over the long term.

 Preferably, treatment is now often started when a person is diagnosed as having a clinically isolated syndrome (CIS).
 This is defined as a single attack (or the appearance of one or more symptoms characteristic of MS), with a very high risk of developing MS, when no other diseases or causes for symptoms are apparent.
 The use of MRI scans to identify lesions characteristic of MS has taken away the need to watch and wait for a second attack of MS in order to make this diagnosis.
-Numerous studies with multiple types of disease-modifying therapies (DMTs) have confirmed that early treatment at the time of CIS is beneficial in the long term.
+Numerous studies with multiple types of diseasemodifying therapies (DMTs) have confirmed that early treatment at the time of CIS is beneficial in the long term.

-Tysabri is another important DMT option available for individuals with MS. Given via intravenous infusion (IV), Tysabri is effective in reducing MS-disease activity, both in terms of relapses and lesions as seen on MRI scans.
-However, this medication does carry a small risk of a viral brain infection called PML, caused by the JC virus.
-A new blood test to identify those who have been exposed to the JC virus, along with the recognition of other risk factors, allows clinicians to minimize this risk.
+Tysabri[®] is another important DMT option available for individuals with MS. Given via intravenous (IV) infusion, Tysabri is effective in reducing MS-disease activity, both in terms of relapses and lesions as seen on MRI scans.
+However, this medication does carry a small risk of a viral brain infection called PML (described on page 12), caused by the JC virus.
+A blood test to identify those who have been exposed to the JC virus, along with the recognition of other risk factors, allows clinicians to minimize this risk.

-Two oral medications have been approved in the past two years to treat MS. In September 2010, Gilenya® (fingolimod) became the first oral DMT approved by the FDA for the treatment of relapsing forms of MS. Studies show that it reduces disease activity and the progression of disability, while offering the advantages of an oral medication to individuals who have difficulty with the injected DMTs.
+Three oral medications have been approved to treat MS in the past three years.
+In September 2010, Gilenya[®] (fingolimod) became the first oral DMT approved by the FDA for the treatment of relapsing forms of MS. Studies show that it reduces disease activity and the progression of disability, while offering the advantages of an oral medication to individuals who have difficulty with the injected DMTs.
 Particularly when starting this treatment, and at regular intervals afterwards, patients are monitored for potential adverse events.

-September 2012 saw the FDA approval of the second oral DMT for relapsing forms of MS, Aubagio® (teriflunomide).
-As with all of the approved drugs for MS, information on this medicine's clinical trial results, efficacy, and safety will be discussed in the pages to follow.
+September 2012 saw the FDA approval of the second oral DMT for relapsing forms of MS, Aubagio[®] (teriflunomide).
+As with all of the approved drugs for MS, information on this medication's clinical trial results, efficacy, and safety will be discussed in the pages to follow.
 Aubagio uses an entirely different mechanism of action, and presents another oral option to treat relapsing forms of MS.